 - Support materials, co-printed with the build, are easily removable and maintain the integrity of complex overhangs and geometries, without excessive cost or cleanup difficulties.

 - Unlike SLA, material jetting doesn't require post-curing in UV chambers, simplifying the post-processing steps.
-The resins are cured immediately after being printed, as powerful UV lamps pass over in the same process.
+The resins are cured immediately after printing, as powerful UV lamps pass over them in the same process.

 Some disadvantages include:

-- Is limited to proprietary photopolymer resins, lacking the wide range of options that are available in some other technologies.
+- It is limited to proprietary photopolymer resins and lacks the wide range of options available in some other technologies.

 - Often has smaller build volumes compared to some 3D printing technologies.